• Skip to primary navigation

 Assembly

-• Place bottom half of dinner rolls in a small baking dish and top evenly with sliced beef, then peppers and onions.
-Top with Provolone cheese and add upper half of the dinner rolls.
+• Place the bottom half of dinner rolls in a small baking dish and top evenly with sliced beef, then green peppers and onions.
+Top with Provolone cheese slices and add the upper half of the dinner rolls.

 • Paint the dinner rolls with the butter mixture then cover everything with foil.